godotengine/godot-docs/classes/class_bone2d.rst

 :ref:`bool<class_bool>` **get_autocalculate_length_and_angle** **(** **)** |const|

-Returns whether this ``Bone2D`` node is going to autocalculate its length and bone angle using its first ``Bone2D`` child node, if one exists.
-If there are no ``Bone2D`` children, then it cannot autocalculate these values and will print a warning.
+Returns whether this **Bone2D** is going to autocalculate its length and bone angle using its first **Bone2D** child node, if one exists.
+If there are no **Bone2D** children, then it cannot autocalculate these values and will print a warning.

 .. rst-class:: classref-item-separator